This site is intended for US residents only.

 HypoPara Life Impacts Assessment

-Hypoparathyroidism is characterized by absent or low parathyroid hormone (PTH) in the body.
-The 4 parathyroid glands are located behind the thyroid gland in the neck.
-When the parathyroid glands are damaged or removed, this may cause a decrease in PTH.
+Hypoparathyroidism, or HypoPara, is defined by missing or low parathyroid hormone in the body.
+The 4 parathyroid glands are behind the thyroid gland in the neck.
+Damaging or removing these may cause a decrease in PTH.

 This disease may result from: